This article illustrates how to easily evaluate and explore Bizagi Studio and all of its features using our offering published in Azure Market Place.

 4. Configure basic settings.

-Give a Name of your machine, a User name and password.
+Provide a Name for your machine, a User name and password.
 Also include the Resource group information.

 5. Choose the hardware sizing for your machine.

-Note you may use an D2s_v3 which meets with minimum requirements for Bizagi Studio.
+You can use a D2s_v3 which meets the minimum requirements for Bizagi Studio.

 6. Configure additional settings.

-Note that this step is entirely optional and the default Standard disk type meets with minimum requirements for Bizagi Studio.
+This step is entirely optional as the default Standard disk type meets the minimum requirements for Bizagi Studio.

 7. Confirm the creation of your virtual machine.

-You will see the progress of the creation of the VM (it may take up some minutes):
+You see the progress of the creation of the VM (it may take a few minutes):

-Once the process is finished, the virtual machine is provisioned and you will be able to see it listed under your Virtual machines menu option.
+Once the process finishes, the virtual machine is provisioned and you can see it listed under your Virtual machines menu option.

-You will identify this machine by the Name given in the initial steps:
+Identify this machine by the Name you gave it in the initial steps:

 Using/connecting to the Bizagi virtual machine in Azure

-Once the Bizagi virtual machine has been provisioned, connect to it by locating the virtual machine and clicking on it.
+Once the Bizagi virtual machine is provisioned, connect to it by locating the virtual machine and clicking it.

-Click on Download RDP file.
-This action starts automatically a download the Remote Desktop Connection link.
+Click Download RDP file.
+This action downloads the Remote Desktop Connection link.

-When done, double-click on this RDP file and click on Connect:
+When the download is done, double-click the RDP file and click Connect:

-Enter the authorized credentials, as configured when setting up the virtual machine and click Ok:
+Enter the authorized credentials you provided when setting up the virtual machine and click OK:

-Once in the machine, you will find a shortcut icon to start up Bizagi Studio and open the project of your choice:
+Once in the machine, you see a shortcut icon to start Bizagi Studio and open the project of your choice:

-This virtual machine has Internet Explorer 11 as default browser.
-It is strongly recommended to change this browser to the Google Chrome installed by default.
+This virtual machine has Internet Explorer 11 as its default browser.
+We strongly recommend switching to Google Chrome, which is installed by default.

-For next steps and to learn how to use Bizagi Studio, refer these useful links for tutorials and additional information:
+For the next steps, and to learn how to use Bizagi Studio, refer these useful links for tutorials and additional information:

 •Product documentation: This online help which presents how-to articles and describes features.
 Find the product documentation at http://help.bizagi.com/bpm-suite/en/.

-•Process documentation: This document features the description of the process in SampleProject, which is already available in the virtual machine.
+•Process documentation: This document features a description of the process in SampleProject, which is already available in the virtual machine.

-•Forum: Features Bizagi Studio Community Forum so that you can get the most out of your experience with Bizagi.
+•Forum: Features the Bizagi Studio Community Forum so you can get the most out of your experience with Bizagi.
 Share experiences and post questions at http://feedback.bizagi.com/en.

 If you need to use SQL Server Management Studio (e.g, to create or restore database backups), use the following credentials: